-Ochre and kaolin are mined in Albertinia; however, it is Aloe Ferox which is a big tourist drawcard.
-Two factories are making medicinal and high-quality skin-care products using the aloe extract.
-Visitors can pop into the factory shops to purchase the high-grade natural product and learn about the process and the benefits of the prized indigenous plant.
+Ochre and kaolin are mined in Albertinia; however, Aloe Ferox is a big tourist drawcard.
+Two factories are making medicinal and high-quality skin-care products using aloe extract.
+Visitors can pop into the factory shops to purchase high-grade natural products and learn about the process and the benefits of the prized indigenous plant.

 The area is also renowned for its coastal nature reserve, home to an indigenous and unique fynbos species.
 It is also a beautiful place to spot whales during the annual migration.

 If it is game that you want to track down, Albertinia has a private game reserve – The Garden Route Game Lodge, home to the Big Five, and a fantastic array of birdlife.

 There are lots of outdoor activities around Albertinia to keep you fit while travelling or add a little adrenaline to your trip.
 The Gourits River Gorge bridge is a fantastic spot for bungee jumping, and the area offers popular hiking and mountain biking trails.

 Albertinia also has one of the few sand golf courses in South Africa.

 A little out of town but worth the trip for value for money, Gourits River Guest Farm located off the N2, along the banks of the Gourits River.
 The farm stay features an outdoor swimming pool with views of the mountain and river.